 The paddle was about 40 minutes before I finally turned the corner, and got a glimpse of Railay Beach.
 It was absolutely amazing.
 One of the most beautiful spots I have ever seen.
 I cruised towards shore and had a successful landing in front of only 40 or so people who shared the long stretch of sand.

 Not one to laze about on the sand I wandered down to check out the longboats and ask if anyone knows about cliff jumping at Railay Beach.
 I asked a number of people who all shook their heads and gave me stern disapproval.
-In terms of the beach if I was considering Ao Nang or Railay Beach I would definitely choose Railay as it is much more scenic, has nice water and a better spot to spend the day.
-If I couldn’t find a cliff jump I would go in search for the viewpoint I had read about.
+In terms of the beach if I was considering Ao Nang or Railay Beach I would definitely choose Railay as it is much more scenic, has nice water, and is a better spot to spend the day.
+If I couldn’t find a cliff jump I would go in search of the viewpoint I had read about.

 Hiking to the Railay Viewpoint

 Down the southern end of the beach where the longboats are parked, there are several pathways that lead up the cliff.
 I chose one that had a broken sign which had viewpoint written on it, which seemed like a good bet.
 The first ten minutes of the climb proved uneventful despite no clear path.
-It turned out that I didn’t hike the main view that is muddier but a more well-maintained path.
+It turned out that I didn’t hike to the main view which is muddier but a more well-maintained path.

 I arrived at the steeper section of the hike, which in several parts involved climbing a vertical rock wall.
 There wasn’t an abundance of great footholds but several sturdy ropes guided me to what I will call the viewpoint.
 From where I stopped to enjoy the view there seemed to rope leader around the corner and higher.
 I decided I had met my match as it looked like it got a lot tougher if I was to continue further.